top of page

 I have a deep passion for animals (especially frogs) and puns.

 Hi!
-My name is Sarah Amistadi.
+My name is Sarah.
 I'm a watercolor and acrylic painter from Duluth, Minnesota.
-I work at a humane society as the resident cat ex-purr-t.
+I work at an animal shelter as the resident cat ex-purr-t.
 When I am not working or painting, I like to splash in the majestic waters of Lake Superior to look for fun shaped/colored stones and hunt for sea-glass hidden along the shores.
 A few years back I came up with the name "Artmistadi" because I really enjoy a good play on words/pun and thought it was quite clever.

 In sixth grade we had to write a "What I want to be when I grow up" paper; I wrote that I wanted to be an artist and rescue animals.
-Fast forward ten years when I found myself working at a local humane society, spending my days helping homeless cats and dogs feel loved until they found their next loving home.
+Fast forward ten years - I found myself volunteering and working at a local animal shelter, spending my days helping homeless cats and dogs feel loved until they found their next loving home.

-I painted my first pet portrait in 2014 and have completed around 60 paintings in the past eight years.
-Most of my watercolor and acrylic portraits have featured cats and dogs, but I have also painted one horse and a bobcat as commissions (and several frog paintings for my own personal enjoyment).
+I painted my first pet portrait in 2014 and have completed nearly 100 paintings in the past ten years.
+Most of my watercolor and acrylic portraits have featured cats and dogs, but I have also painted a horse a bobcat, and a bunny as commissions (and several frog paintings for my own personal enjoyment).
 I love the challenge of painting new animals; no pet is too big or small to be captured in a one-of-a-kind pet portrait.

 bottom of page